KrashLeviathan/L2_speech_ratings/README.md

 We can discuss how you would like to go about creating different blocks of files for the users to rate.
 Maybe create a few different strategies that you can switch between in the administrative settings.
-For example, you could have files presented at random to the listeners, or maybe present all samples from one subset chosen at random (e.g. all John Doe’s samples, then all Jane Doe’s samples...), or maybe present samples from John Doe in date chronological order.
+For example, you could have files presented at random to the users, or maybe present all samples from one subset chosen at random (e.g. all John Doe’s samples, then all Jane Doe’s samples...), or maybe present samples from John Doe in date chronological order.

 ### Other Administrative Features

-The admin user to the system will have access to an admin settings page that the “listener” users don’t have access to.
+The admin to the system will have access to an admin settings page that the other users don’t have access to.
 It will feature some or all of the following:

 - Audio file management (upload, delete, etc)